michael105/minicrypt/blake2s/README.markdown

 I modified the sources a bit, to spare some more space.

 But wasn't that successful.
-It's been already wonderful squeezed.
+Did had been already wonderful squeezed.

 (misc)